MileneCV/Stroke_Prediction_project/README.md

 ### Data:

 According to the World Health Organization (WHO) stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
-This dataset is used to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.
-Each row in the data provides relavant information about the patient.
+This dataset is used to predict whether a patient is likely to get a stroke based on the input parameters like gender, age, various diseases, and smoking status.
+Each row in the data provides relevant information about the patient.

 ### Methods

 #### Exploratory Visual and Analysis:

-- The original dataframe was divied in 2: pacients who had stroke and patients who didn't.
+- The original dataframe was divided into 2: patients who had stroke and patients who didn't.
-- Boxplot, barplot, lineplot and histplot were created to find correlation between stroke and others features.
+- Boxplot, barplot, lineplot and histplot were created to find a correlation between stroke and other features.

 #### Machine Learning part:
 - Dropping unnecessary columns.
-- Data preparation: check duplicates, check inconsistencies values, check dtype of all columns.
+- Data preparation: check duplicates, check inconsistencies values, check the dtype of all columns.
-- Train/Test split: "stroke" column as target.
+- Train/Test split: "stroke" column as the target.
 - Make selector columns because there are numbers and objects columns in this dataset.
-- Ckeck missing values: There are missing values in numeric column bmi that is float number and was used SimpleImputer with ‘mean’ strategy.
+- Check missing values: There are missing values in the numeric column BMI which is float number and was used SimpleImputer with ‘mean strategy'.
 - I used OHE for categorical columns and scaler for numeric columns since in machine learning the dataset needs to be all numeric and in the same scale.
 - I made a numeric_pipe with scaler and SimpleImputer.
 - I used make_column_transform to put all together (numeric and categorical).
-- Stroke column is unbalaced so I will use SMOTE to oversampling my data.
+- The stroke column is unbalanced so I will use SMOTE to oversample my data.
-- I used 4 Models :  logistic regression, Decision Tree Classifier, Randon Forest and XGBClassifier.
+- I used 4 Models:  logistic regression, Decision Tree Classifier, Randon Forest, and XGBClassifier.
 - I tunned and/or used PCA and some features engineering.
 - Evaluated the performance with classification_report and ConfusionMatrixDisplay.
-- I was looking for a model with lower false negative rate that means with higher recall.
+- I was looking for a model with a lower false negative rate which means with higher recall.

 ### Results